f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab2/lab2.rst

 #.
 Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login`` but **do not login as f5student** .

 #.
 Attempt to login using the username ``demo33@fidnet.com`` and password ``mountainman01``.
-On the second attempt, you should immediately be blocked because this username/password combination is present in the credential stuffing database.
+On the second attempt, you should receive a CAPTCHA because this configured mitigation for credentials matching the credential stuffing database.

 #.
-Examine the most recent **Blocked** request in the event log:
+Examine the most recent request in the event log:

     |lab2-1|

     Take note of the username field.
-The request was blocked as a brute force attack.
+The request was matched as a potential credential stuffing attack.

 #.
-Click the **Brute force: Maximum Login Attempts are exceeded** header at the top of the event window:
+Near the **Brute force: Maximum Login Attempts are exceeded** header at the top of the event window click on the number under **Occurrences**:

     |lab2-2|